negarhonarvar/DAGMRNet/README.md

 </p>

 ACS stands for Automated Calibration Signal which refers to parts of each image in k-space that are fully sampled and are used to estimate the sensitivity maps.
+Inverse fourier transform is used to transform k-space signals to image domain.

 The model levrages PromptUnet as described in PromptMr paper for sensitivity map estimation: